-- i).
-A budget report containing a comparison of calendar year-to-date expenditures to calendar year-to-date county appropriations, - ii).
-A budget report containing a comparison of calendar year-to-date earned revenues to calendar year-to-date county estimated revenues, - iii).
-A budget report containing a comparison of State fiscal year-to-date expenditures to State fiscal year-to-date allocations from the State Department, and - iv).
-Interim Balance Sheet and Statement of Net Assets.fd.
-Budget Revisions e.
-Delegation of County Department Director Fiscal Responsibilities
+Yellow Highlight = Change made in response to stakeholder feedback, or changes made since the last draft ed.
+Quarterly Budget Reports to Commissioners i).
+A budget report containing a comparison of calendar year-to-date expenditures to calendar yearto-date county appropriations, ii).
+A budget report containing a comparison of calendar year-to-date earned revenues to calendar year-to-date county estimated revenues, iii).
+A budget report containing a comparison of State fiscal year-to-date expenditures to State fiscal year-to-date allocations from the State Department, and iv).
+Interim Balance Sheet and Statement of Net Assets.